lrfinotti/cybr201_book/06-DH_and_ElGamal.md

 As we've mentioned before, the usual scenario is when Bob wants to send Alice some secret message so that even if their enemy Eve intercepts the message, she will not be able to read its content.

-This means that Bob needs a way to *encode* the message and Alice needs a way to decode the message, and the decoding process must difficult enough that, without some secret knowledge, Eve should not be able to discover the decoding method.
+This means that Bob needs a way to *encode* the message and Alice needs a way to decode Bob's encoded message, and the decoding process must difficult enough that, without some secret knowledge, Eve should not be able to discover the decoding method.

 Formally, we write that if $m$ is the plain/unencrypted message, then Bob uses some *encoding key*, say $e$, to create a function $E_e$, called the *encryption function*, which depends on the key $e$, so that $E_e(m)$ produces the encrypted message.